 Old Town Club, located next door to the Wake Forest campus, has been the official home of Demon Deacon golf for many decades.
 Like Wake Forest, Old Town also has a rich golf tradition.

-In the summer of 2012, Old Town retained world-renowned course architects Bill Coore and Ben Crenshaw to restore the Maxwell masterpiece and complete the club's decade-long project approximating the look, playing character and hand-hewn finish of its original 1939 design.
+In the summer of 2012, Old Town retained world-renowned golf course architects, Bill Coore and Ben Crenshaw, to restore the Perry Maxwell masterpiece and complete the club's decade-long project of recapturing the look, playing character and hand-hewn finish of its original 1939 design.

 The greens, however, are not the only undulating features at Old Town.
 The sweeping character of the entire property highlights Old Town's routing.
 Bradley Klein, architecture and design editor for Golfweek, admitted, "I didn't realize how extraordinary the property was until I approached the interior stretch and noticed that distant site lines and sweeping vistas were available of the entire premises."

 Much of Old Town's brilliance emanates from its routing, according to Coore.
 "I've always said that any serious student of golf course architecture must first go to Old Town to see how Mr. Maxwell laid out the course over such an extraordinary piece of undulating terrain.
 Given the hole variety and the fact it's still very walkable, that's quite an accomplishment", says Coore.

 Each fairway contains varying degrees of slope, which generates many awkward lies on approach shots.
 Wake Forest legend, Lanny Wadkins, who was recently inducted into the World Golf Hall of Fame professes, "Old Town offers so many varied challenges that it is the best proving ground for training serious, young golfers."

 Old Town also lengthened nine select holes to offset modern technologies impact on the game.
 Today, the par-70 configuration measures 7,037 yards.